Photography mdavid.com.au

 A 1-megapixel photo is more than big enough for web use and email, but you start to notice its limits when you print it.

-For example, if you had your picture published in the print media, then you could expect to see it at roughly the sizes shown in the graphic below.
+For example, if you had your picture published in the print media, then you could expect to see it looking great at roughly the sizes shown in the graphic below.
+But not much bigger than the sizes indicated below.

 If you printed your photo at home, then unless you used an unnecessarily high print resolution, you could expect it to come out at about the same size as it did in the newspaper.